-Staff began tri-agency workshops with the NZ Police and the Ministry of Health and invited on-licence licensees and their managers.
+Staff began tri-agency workshops with Police and Ministry of Health and invited on-licence licensees and their managers.
 The purpose of these workshops is to build better partnerships.

 Environmental health

 The Food Act 2014 came into force on 1 March 2016.
 All new food businesses or those that change hands must operate under a food control plan, custom food control plan or national programme.